Untalkative Bunny

-Untalkative Bunny is a co-produced animated series about a yellow anthropomorphic rabbit and its life in the big city (closely based on Ottawa, Ontario, Canada.).
-The show is aimed for kids 6-17.
+Untalkative Bunny is a co-produced animated series about a mute yellow anthropomorphic rabbit and its life in the big city (closely based on Ottawa, Ontario, Canada).
+The show is aimed for kids 6–7.
 The series consists of small episodes (about 4–5 minutes long each) with a number up to four longer 'specials' in each season.
 Untalkative Bunny has been aired by Teletoon, as well as Disney Channel in many parts of the world, including the UK & France (excluding the US).
 The pilot episode was first seen in the first episode of Cartoon Sushi in 1997, and later in the KaBlam! episode "KaFun!" in 1999.
 It first aired on Teletoon on April 15, 2001.

 The first show was written by Karolina Craig and Jordan Craig with Graham Falk as creative Director and Board Supervisor.
 The episodes usually deal with Bunny and the problems of a modern life in the big city, and often features surrealist humour.
 The show covers topics of contemporary interest such as dieting, vegetarianism, racism, and environmentalism.